Product Management

 Artificial Intelligence

-AI is important and complex, but it is not impenetrable.
+AI is complex, but it is not impenetrable.

-For those who want an intuition of how “modern AI” works, 3blue1brown explains really well how to think about the math behind neural nets without doing any actual math.
+For those who want a deeper mathematical intuition of how “modern AI” works, 3blue1brown is a great source for this, done without any actual numbers.

-Karpathy is one of the luminaries of the field and he has a gift for teaching, his deep dive into LLMs like ChatGPT is the perfect mix of simplicity and detail.
+Karpathy is one of the luminaries of the field and he has a passion for teaching, his Intro to Large Language Models is a perfect mix of simplicity and detail.
+He also has a course on neural nets called Zero to Hero.

-Python is probably the coding language you want to learn if you want to get into machine learning.
-Learn python the hard way follows the philosophy that the hard way to learn code, literally typing stuff, is actually the easy way.
-They’re right. machinelearningmastery.com teaches machine learning with a similar philosophy.
-Karpathy’s Zero to Hero is that for neural nets.
+If you don’t yet know how to code, python is the way to go for AI.
+Learn python the hard way follows the philosophy that the hard way to learn to code, literally typing stuff, is actually the easy way.
+They’re right.

 Andreessen Horowitz is an important venture capital fund that has kept a close eye on AI for years, they’ve done a good job of collecting what they consider the canonical documents on modern AI as of 2023.
-Make your way through this and you’ll have a strong foundation.
+Many useful resources there.

-Lastly and perhaps most importantly, much thinking on AI ethics is shallow, Vervaeke is anything but.
+Lastly, AI technology is powerful and will reshape society in good ways and bad.
+Most thinking on AI ethics is shallow, Vervaeke is anything but.